Back to Catalogue

 Learn more

-How to structure a startup team when you can’t afford both UX generalists and specialists
+How to structure a startup team when you can’t afford both UX generalists and specialists – practical steps before hiring a UX design specialist

 Even though having both UX generalists and UX specialists on your team is the ideal way to go, not every startup can afford such a scale-up in their team, especially at the initial stages of business development.
 Successfully staffing a startup takes time and practice.
-Above all, you need to understand the differences between the roles of UX practitioners and their skill sets.

 If at this time you need to select only one type of user experience professional, our advice would be to first hire generalists that show range, and then as soon as you have the means to expand the team, add a few narrowly specialized experts on board.
 Also, hone the communication skills within your team and improve the collaboration process, particularly between research and design.

-Tips on structuring a team as a startup
+Tips on structuring a team as a startup – when a UX design specialist is the right call

-14% of startups fail as a result of assembling the wrong team.
 If your startup has found itself at a crossroads during the staffing process, you should consider the following tips.

 • You should try to assemble cross-functional teams with all the departments working in unison and regularly sharing information.
-Have a couple of generalists able to convey different opinions and translate between, for example, design and development.
+Document decision logs so a rotating UX specialist can jump in quickly.

 • Have people that can always step in at the last minute if something goes wrong or an important team member calls in sick.
+Maintain a bench of on-call UX design experts for research spikes.

 • Avoid being non-specific about the required skills during your search for candidates.
 Even if you think this is how you find generalists in the field, it will more likely also attract tons of underqualified people.
 In that case, take time to include all your requirements, but perhaps note that not all of them you expect to find within one person.
+Be explicit about whether you want a generalist UX designer or a UX design specialist – the sourcing pools differ.

 • Look for professionals versed in methodologies and techniques that differ from those your team currently possesses.
 Bring in the skill variety and contrasting perspectives to ensure a good user experience of your product.

 • If you’re not planning on hiring new people any time soon, then the next thing you should personally do is teach your team how to prioritize.
+Create a simple rubric that flags when to call in a UX design specialist – for example, regulated flows or payments.

 FREEBIE CTA 2